 Pricing is the first parameter that a business needs to scrutinize when comparing two options.
 Of course, this is not to say that the least costly option is always the best option, but that if a particular option offers more features and a greater return on investment (RoI), it stands a greater chance of being selected.

 CallHippo’s pricing plans take all types of customers into account.
-The free plan which costs $0 per month equips single users like entrepreneurs with CallHippo’s basic features like the SoftPhone, the Android/iOS app and more.
 The user can familiarize himself with CallHippo’s capabilities for practically nothing.
-The Bronze plan is ideal for outbound calling teams, equipped with additional features like country blocking, call recording and free SMS, for $8/user per month.
+The Bronze plan is ideal for outbound calling teams, equipped with additional features like country blocking, call recording, and free SMS, for $8/user per month.
 For sales and marketing teams, the most popular plan is the Silver Plan, costing $15/user per month.
 It includes features from the Basic and Bronze plans and additional features such as a free number, calls queueing, and call transfer.

 At $35/user per month, CallHippo’s Platinum Plan gives your organization additional credit, custom integrations, and premium support.